squeaky-pl/pystacia/doc/source/image.rst

 Gamma correction
 ----------------

-You can use :meth:`tinyimg.image.Image.gamma` to apply gamma correction.
+You can use :meth:`pystacia.image.Image.gamma` to apply gamma correction.
 Value of `1` is no-change operation.
 Values towards `0` make image darker.
 Values towards infinity make image lighter.